-Twenty-five (25) images, black & white and/or color and must be a minimum of 11"x14" and a maximum of 20"x20" on mounts suitable for ASP's display at the PPA Imaging USA Convention Images should be impeccably printed, mounted, and presented.
-Titles or legends on the front of the image should only be used if they are an integral part of the image Name, address, title and image number (arranged and numbered 1-25 in display sequence order) is to appear on the back of each image.
+0 Twenty-five (25) images, black & white and/or color and must be a minimum of 11"x14" and a maximum of 20"x20" on mounts suitable for ASP's display at the PPA Imaging USA Convention 0 Images should be impeccably printed, mounted, and presented.
+Titles or legends on the front of the image should only be used if they are an integral part of the image 0 Name, address, title and image number (arranged and numbered 1-25 in display sequence order) is to appear on the back of each image.
 No evidence of previous judging is permitted.
-Include a printed title sheet and image layout (how you want the twenty-five images presented).
-Personal paper, should not be less then 2,000 words, with resumé and bio at the back of the personal paper.
+Include a printed title sheet and image layout (how you want the twenty-five images presented). Ο Personal paper, should not be less then 2,000 words, with resumé and bio at the back of the personal paper.
 Bio and resumé should not included in the word count.
-Submit your personal paper in PDF form, and send it to the Chairman of the Fellowship committee.
-All required ASP dues for the last 3 calendar years of membership in ASP have been paid.
-(I'm going to ask the board to put this on the Agenda for our March 4th meeting and see about the retroactive paying of dues.
-We voted on it in 2019 and in that vote we decided that any applicant that let their dues lapse would have to pay for 5 years of dues rather than just three.) \$375.00 application fee (Due July 1st) A copy of your PPA merit list, with your exhibition merits and the 15 exhibition (image) merits you attained after your Master's degree highlighted.
+Submit your personal paper in PDF form, and send it to the Chairman of the Fellowship committee. Ο All required ASP dues for the last 3 calendar years of membership in ASP have been paid.
+0 \$375.00 application fee (Due June 1st) 0 A copy of your PPA merit list, with your exhibition merits and the 15 exhibition (image) merits you attained after your Master's degree highlighted.
 To confirm your merits and download your merit report, go to the PPA website.
-Include a thumb drive or DVD of your portfolio images and headshot (in jpeg format), bio, resume, paper (in PDF form).
-Ship portfolio prints.
+0 Include a thumb drive or DVD of your portfolio images and headshot (in jpeg format), bio, resume, paper (in PDF form).
+0 Ship portfolio prints.
 (Use an approved print case, sturdy plastic or metal shipping case to protect your prints.
 The case in which you ship your prints will be used the Fellowship committee to ship them back to you.)
-Please review all the requirements before submitting.
-Submission deadlines for judging: Application and application fee deadline: July 1st Paper deadline: July 31st Portfolio deadline: August 15th
+0 Please review all the requirements before submitting.
+0 Submission deadlines for judging: Application and application fee deadline: June 1st

+Paper deadline: July 15th